 His research focuses on the dynamics of creative industries, and he mostly covers fashion and luxury (e.g., design, modeling, watchmaking, footwear).
 He explores the impact of formal and informal social networks on creativity, as well as the role played by stylistic choices and brand dynamics in the formation of firms and customers’ identities.
 He has received several prestigious awards such as the Academy of Management Organisational Behaviour Division’s 2012 Best Paper Award and the Academy of Management Conflict Management Division’s 2017 Best Paper Award – New Directions.

-He has published his research in a wide range of leading academic peer reviewed journals such as Organisation Science, the Academy of Management Journal, the Strategic Management Journal, Harvard Business Review, the Annual Review of Sociology, and Social Forces, and in several edited books.
-Frédéric wrote a book on the structure and culture of the fashion industry, Sociologie de la mode (A Sociology of Fashion), which has been translated into Portuguese (Brazil) and Spanish (Argentina).
+Frédéric has published his research in a wide range of leading academic peer-reviewed journals such as Organisation Science, the Academy of Management Journal, the Strategic Management Journal, Harvard Business Review, the Annual Review of Sociology, Social Forces, and in several edited books.
+He wrote a book on the structure and culture of the fashion industry, Sociologie de la mode (A Sociology of Fashion), which has been translated into Portuguese (Brazil) and Spanish (Argentina).
 An extended English translation (at Palgrave-MacMillan) is available with the title Unveiling Fashion.
 He also wrote a book on the intellectual history of fashion, Penser la Mode (Thinking about Fashion).
-His work and expertise has been extensively featured in several international media outlets such as The New York Times, El Pais, The Financial Times or Women’s Wear Daily, and in French national media such as Le Monde, Les Echos, or Le Figaro.
+His work and expertise has been extensively featured in several international media outlets such as The New York Times, El Pais, The Financial Times, Women’s Wear Daily, and in French national media such as Le Monde, Les Echos, and Le Figaro.